 Dreamworld donations assist important conservation initiatives of the Save the Bilby Fund including the construction of a feral-proof, bilby fence in Currawinya National Park in South-West Queensland, the area used to release bilbies back into the wild as part of the Recovery Plan for the species.
 Click here to learn more.

-Dreamworld also takes the bilby conservation message on the road through a mobile education unit, Wildlife for Kids, reaching over 10,000 students every year.
+Dreamworld takes the bilby conservation message on the road through a mobile education unit, Wildlife for Kids, reaching over 10,000 students every year.

-The money generated from the AKF Foster Program is also used for wild koala research and conservation programs.
+The money generated from the AKF Foster Program is used for wild koala research and conservation programs.